WHAT COLORS ARE BEST FOR SOUTHERN EXPOSURE?

 2. BENJAMIN MOORE STONINGTON GRAY HC 170

 The LRV of Stonington Gray is 59.0, so it will add SOME, but not TONS, of light to your room.
 This also means that in a super bright room, it will hold its color a bit better than a color with a higher LRV.
-One thing to consider is because south-facing light is warm (yellowish) and Stonington Gray is cold (blue), sometimes, when they’re mixed together, you’ll get a vague hint of green, which is a color that is tucked WAAAAAAY back in Stonington Gray (and doesn’t usually show up to the party).
+It also offers a nice, crisp contrast with the right white trim or cabinet color.

-Grant Beige is undoubtedly one of the more neutral/warm colors on this page.
+Natural Tan is undoubtedly one of the more neutral/warm colors on this page.
 However, it’s not a traditionally warm color that flashes yellow, orange, or red.
-It has a nice grounded base, which cuts back any golden tendencies, and can even pick up a weee tiny wink o’ green.
+It has a nice grounded base, which cuts back any golden tendencies and can even pick up a weee tiny wink o’ green (rare, but true).
 If you have a south-facing room and DON’T like cold paint colors, this could be a way to go warm without tipping the scales into the golden hues.

-The LRV of Grant Beige is 56, meaning it won’t reflect much light into a room.
-So, in a low-light south-facing room, it won’t make the room feel OVERLY heavy, nor any lighter, but you might find it a bit murky looking.
+The LRV of Natural Tan is 65.
+This puts it in the middle of my suggested ‘best range for the average room.’
+In a low-light south-facing room, it won’t make the room feel OVERLY heavy, nor any lighter, but you might find it a bit murky looking.
 In a reasonably well-lit room, it will be at its peak of perfection and offer a nice neutral backdrop to your furnishings.

 Check out my ONLINE PAINT COLOR PACKAGES – let me make it easy for you!